RFL Championship: Play-offs

-The current play-off system was previously used between 2003 and 2006 and is used by the Super League.
+The play-offs have had various formats.
+Currently once every club has played 26 games, the top six teams qualify for the playoffs.

+Round one sees 3rd v 6th and 4th v 5th.
+The winners then progress to the semi finals where the teams finishing 1st and 2nd enter.
+The two winners of the semi-finals meet in the Grand Final.

 Results

-The champions of the Championship, and the team promoted to the Super League (except during the licensing period), is determined by a playoff series at the end of the regular season.
-The team at the top of the league table at the end of regular season is awarded the RFL Championship Leaders' Shield.
-This has been the case for all but the four seasons of the Super 8s era where the league leaders were declared champions and promotion was determined by The Qualifiers.
+The champions of the Championship are determined by a playoff series at the end of the regular season.
+The team at the top of the league table at the end of regular season is awarded the League Leaders’ Shield.
+This has been the case for all but the four seasons of the Super 8s era where the league leaders were declared Champions and promotion was determined by The Qualifiers.

 Winners

 Sponsor

 The Championship has been sponsored four times since its inception in 2003.
 Betfred are the current title sponsor.

 The title sponsor has been able to determine the league's sponsorship name.
 There have been seven different title sponsors since the league's formation:

 The official rugby ball supplier is Steeden.